The Top Wedding Dress Trends of 2021

 Hear us out before you totally write off this '80s-inspired wedding dress trend.
-A far cry from the sleeves Princess Diana and other brides of the maximalist era of fashion wore, these ruffly and off-the-shoulder versions are all about tasteful romance.
+A far cry from the puffy sleeves Princess Diana and other brides of the maximalist era of fashion wore, these longer sleeves that gather at the wrist and flare at the shoulder are all about tasteful romance.
 If you love this detail but are worried about overdoing it, look for a slim silhouette with puffy sleeves and keep the rest of your accessories simple.
 Or, if you love this look but aren't ready to fully commit, go for detachable ones you can take off for your reception or after-party.

 These sleek dress alternatives are comfortable, figure flattering and totally of the moment.
 Bonus: It's basically impossible to put on one of these tailored ensembles and not feel like a badass.
-For the 2020 bridal trends, lace details, 3-D floral embellishments and metallic beading gave classic white suits and jumpsuits a modern upgrade.
+For the 2021 bridal trends, allover lace, detachable sleeves and shimmery fabric gave classic white jumpsuits a modern update.

-If you're on the hunt for a dress with some added flair but don't want the hassle of a full skirt or long train, look no further than a gown with a tiered skirt.
-Made for twirling, a layered skirt adds pretty texture and movement—but not heft—to a ball gown or A-line silhouette.
+If you're on the hunt for a dress with some added flair but don't want the hassle of an extra-full skirt or long train, look no further than a gown with a layered skirt.
+This style adds volume and dimension—but not weight—to a ball gown or A-line silhouette.